jianboqi/CSF/README.md

 ### Cloudcompare Pulgin
 At last, if you are interested in Cloudcompare, there is a good news. our method has been implemented as a Cloudcompare plugin, you can refer to : https://github.com/cloudcompare/trunk

+### Related project
+A tool named `CSFTools` has been recently released, it is based on CSF, and provides dem/chm generation, normalization.
+Please refer to: https://github.com/jianboqi/CSFTools

 ### License
 CSF is maintained and developed by Jianbo QI.
 It is now released under Apache 2.0.